YAM V1 (YAM) Trading 17.7% Lower Over Last 7 Days

 YAM V1 Profile

 YAM V1 was first traded on August 13th, 2020.
 YAM V1’s total supply is 46,536,750 coins.
+YAM V1’s official website is yam.finance.
 YAM V1’s official Twitter account is @YamFinance and its Facebook page is accessible here.
-YAM V1’s official website is yam.finance.

 YAM V1 Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as YAM V1 directly using U.S. dollars.
-Investors seeking to acquire YAM V1 should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy YAM V1 using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as YAM V1 directly using US dollars.
+Investors seeking to acquire YAM V1 should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase YAM V1 using one of the exchanges listed above.

 Receive News & Updates for YAM V1 Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for YAM V1 and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.